nautobot/nautobot/nautobot/docs/plugins/development.md

 from nautobot.apps.models import CustomValidator

-class SiteValidator(CustomValidator):
+class LocationValidator(CustomValidator):
-    """Custom validator for Sites to enforce that they must have a Region."""
+    """Custom validator for Locations to enforce that they must have a Tenant."""

-    model = 'dcim.site'
+    model = 'dcim.location'

     def clean(self):
-        if self.context['object'].region is None:
+        if self.context['object'].tenant is None:
-            # Enforce that all sites must be assigned to a region
+            # Enforce that all locations must have a tenant
             self.validation_error({
-                "region": "All sites must be assigned to a region" })
+                "tenant": "All locations must have a tenant" })

-custom_validators = [SiteValidator]
+custom_validators = [LocationValidator]
 ```

 ### Loading Data from a Git Repository